-Answer: Your receipt will reflect the local currency.
-It is always good to scheme and have a general idea of the local exchange rates before you travel and also helps you to understand what goods and services are costing you.
+Answer: Your receipts will reflect the local currency.
+It is always good to have a general idea of the local exchange rates before you travel to understand what goods and services are costing you.

 Prepaid cards are essential since they help to make purchases if you do not have cash.
 The cards are a secure way to carry emergency funds that you may need anytime.

 Carrying cash in your pocket can be risky because robbers may forcefully take the money from you, or you may lose the money on your way to attend to your chores.